Lake Helen, Bighorn Mountains, Wyoming

 Don’t forget the pups need stops to potty and for snacks and water too, just like us!

-Dog running mid-stride in the grass, tennis ball and rope in mouth, earth flopping.
+Dog running mid-stride in the grass, tennis ball and rope in mouth, ears flopping.

 Puppers encourages you to search for green spaces to play!